haberdashPI/Weber.jl/docs/src/extend.md

 Weber.str_to_code["my_button1"] = MyHardwareKey(2)
 ```

-Such key types should implement `==`, `hash` and `isless` so that the events can
+Such key types should implement `==`, `hash` and `isless` so that key events can
 be ordered.
 This allows them to be displayed in an organized fashion when
 printed using [`listkeys`](@ref).

 Once these events are defined you can extend [`poll_events`](@ref) so that it
 generates events that return true for `iskeydown(myevent,key"my_button1")` (and
 a corresponding method for `iskeyup`).
 How this happens will depend on the
 specific hardware you are supporting.
-The buttons presses could then checked for
+These new events could then be used in an
-during an experiment as follows.
+experiment as follows.

 ```julia
 response(key"my_button1" => "button1_pressed",